 The private state prices indicate that assets that pay off in the Up state are worth less than if they were traded and assets that pay off in the Down state are worth more.
-This means that a call option is worth less in the "private market" than in the "public market."5
+This means that a call option is worth less in the "private market" than in the "public market."
+We assume that $q_U^{private} + q_D^{private} = 0.9$, so that the interest rate in the private market is the same as that in the public market.

 The intuition behind the private state prices is that an individual who holds restricted assets-be they stock or employee stock options-suffers from non-diversification, and that this non-diversification expresses itself in the individual having a more-than-optimal amount in Up states and less-than-optimal amount in Down states of the world.
-If the individual is nondiversified, she is more exposed to the underlying asset's volatility.
+This interpretation of non-diversification means that the non-diversified individual's state price for the Up state is less than the public price and that her state price for the Down state is more than the public price-if it were possible to diversify, the individual would transfer some of her consumption from the Up to the Down state.
+Behind this story is the assumption that when the individual is non-diversified, she is more exposed to the underlying asset's volatility.
 Consider, for example, an employee in XYZ Corp. who has been given employee stock options in XYZ as part of her compensation package.
 Since the employee's wages are already tied to the fortunes of XYZ, the addition of (restricted) stock options further increases the employee's dependence on the company.
 If the employee were allowed to optimally diversify by selling the options, she would purchase assets that are negatively correlated with the fortunes of XYZ, paying off more if XYZ ended in a Down state of the world.
 The fact that she cannot diversify leads her to value Up-state payoffs less than the market and Down-state payoffs more than the market valuation.